Slackadays/Clipboard/README.md

 # 📋 Clipboard
 Cut, copy, and paste absolutely anything anywhere you want, all from the comfort of your terminal!
 This is the ultimate clipboard system for the command line.

-**Clipboard...**
+**Clipboard is...**
-- **is really tiny**.
-We're serious about code size; Clipboard rings in at mere kilobytes on most platforms.
+- **zero-bloat**.
+Clipboard rings in at mere kilobytes on most platforms.
-- **is really simple**.
-We're serious about scope; Clipboard is exactly that, a clipboard.
+- **zero-config**.
+Clipboard infers everything out of the box.
-- **is really friendly**.
-We're serious about UX; Clipboard is zero-config and is carefully designed to be friendly to newbies and power users alike.
+- **zero-effort**.
+Clipboard is carefully designed to be friendly to newbies and power users alike.
-- **is really global**.
-We're serious about localization; Clipboard currently supports English, Spanish, Portuguese, and Turkish locales.
+- **zero-dependency**.
+Clipboard works on any Windows, Linux, macOS, FreeBSD, OpenBSD, or OpenIndiana system, or anything that supports C++20, all with ZERO dependencies.
-- **"just works" everywhere**.
-We're serious about compatibility; Clipboard works on any Windows, Linux, macOS, FreeBSD, OpenBSD, or OpenIndiana system, or anything that supports C++20, all with ZERO dependencies.
+- **universal**.
+Clipboard supports English, Spanish, Portuguese, and Turkish locales.
-- **looks pretty**.
-We're serious about design; Clipboard has colorful text baked in everywhere.** 🌈 Say adiós to boring black & white!
+- **pretty**.
+Clipboard has colorful text baked in everywhere.** 🌈 Say adiós to boring black & white!
-- **saves time**.
-We're serious about productivity; Clipboard frees you from ugly, temporary directories and memorizing file locations!
+- **a time-saver**.
+Clipboard frees you from ugly, temporary directories and memorizing file locations!

 **You can disable colors with the NO_COLOR environment variable.